Once Upon a Tune

-Once Upon a Tune is a weekly half-hour American television series that aired on the DuMont Television Network, premiering on March 6, 1951, and running to May 15, 1951.
+Once Upon a Tune is a weekly half-hour American musical anthology television series that aired on the DuMont Television Network, premiering on March 6, 1951, and running to May 15, 1951.

+Overview

+Once Upon a Tune began as a local program in New York before it was shown on the network.
 The series presented original musical productions which were often satirical and tongue-in-cheek adaptations of either classic fairy tales or contemporary Broadway musicals.
 Bea Arthur made her TV debut on this series.
+Regulars on the series were Reginald Beane, Phil Hanna, Holly Harris, Ed Holmes, and Bernice Parks.

 Episode status

 The Paley Center for Media holds kinescope copies of three episodes - one spoofing "Three Little Pigs", one spoofing "Rapunzel", and the third on a 57-minute kinescope film reel.
 (This latter reel also contains an episode of Mr. Dynamite, a TV series or pilot based on an earlier Hollywood movie of the same name based on a Dashiell Hammett story.)

 According to Edie Adams, an actress who worked at DuMont for several years, much of the network's programming archive was destroyed in the 1970s.